Q.E.D.: Typographical forms used symbolically

 Due to the paramount importance of proofs in mathematics, mathematicians since the time of Euclid have developed conventions to demarcate the beginning and end of proofs.
 In printed English language texts, the formal statements of theorems, lemmas, and propositions are set in italics by tradition.
 The beginning of a proof usually follows immediately thereafter, and is indicated by the word "proof" in boldface or italics.
 On the other hand, several symbolic conventions exist to indicate the end of a proof.

 While some authors still use the classical abbreviation, Q.E.D., it is relatively uncommon in modern mathematical texts.
 Paul Halmos claims to have pioneered the use of a solid black square (or rectangle) at the end of a proof as a Q.E.D. symbol, a practice which has become standard, although not universal.
 Halmos noted that he adopted this use of a symbol from magazine typography customs in which simple geometric shapes had been used to indicate the end of an article, so-called end marks.
 This symbol was later called the tombstone, the Halmos symbol, or even a halmos by mathematicians.
 Often the Halmos symbol is drawn on chalkboard to signal the end of a proof during a lecture, although this practice is not so common as its use in printed text.

 The tombstone symbol appears in TeX as the character $\blacksquare$ (filled square, \blacksquare) and sometimes, as a $\square$ (hollow square, \square or \Box).
 In the AMS Theorem Environment for LaTeX, the hollow square is the default end-of-proof symbol.
 Unicode explicitly provides the "end of proof" character, U+220E (∎).
 Some authors use other Unicode symbols to note the end of a proof, including, ▮ (U+25AE, a black vertical rectangle), and ‣ (U+2023, a triangular bullet).
 Other authors have adopted two forward slashes (//, $//$) or four forward slashes (////, $////$).
 In other cases, authors have elected to segregate proofs typographically—by displaying them as indented blocks.

-In popular culture

-In Joseph Heller's 1961 novel Catch-22, the Chaplain, having been told to examine a forged letter allegedly signed by him (which he knew he didn't sign), verified that his name was in fact there.
-His investigator replied, "Then you wrote it.
-Q.E.D."
-The chaplain said he did not write it and that it was not his handwriting, to which the investigator replied, "Then you signed your name in somebody else's handwriting again."